 After you have plugged all external cables in correctly, let’s do a quick test-boot.
 Power up the PC and Monitor and see what happens.

-If you’re using a new SSD/HDD (s), you should see a message like ‘OS not found.’
+If you’re using a new SSD/HDD (s), you should see a message like ‘Operating System not found.’
 If you see it, we’re good to go!

 Before doing that, you can use cable ties to bunch multiple cables together.
 Cable cut-outs can be used to organize all the different cables.
 Tie these cables down for a cleaner build.

-Now that we have everything in place and your system is booting correctly, we can proceed with our Windows installation.
+Now that we have everything in place and your system is booting correctly, the next logical step is to install an Operating System.

 Modern PCs don’t come with an optical drive so you’ll need a USB drive instead.
 You can either buy Windows 10 and have it delivered on a USB stick already, or download Windows 10 Media Creation Kit on another PC and install a Windows 10 image on one of your own USB drives.